-- a) Decisions about the purchase and sale of the Fund's portfolio securities are made by appointed Portfolio Managers of the Fund.
-Provided that the pricing, service and other terms are comparable to those offered by other dealers, a portion of the portfolio transactions may be executed for the Fund, by SCI.
-In such cases, SCI will receive commissions from the Fund.
-Brokerage fees paid to SCI for the period ended June 30, 2015 was \$12.000 (June 30, 2014 nil). - b) Certain registered dealers through which units of the Fund are distributed are related parties to the Fund and the Manager.
-The Manager pays to these related parties a trailer commission out of its management fees, representing distribution and servicing fees, based on the amount of assets held in the investors' accounts.
-These fees are paid on the basis and at the same rates that the Manager pays to non-affiliated dealers. - c) The Manager received approval from the Independent Review Committee to invest the Fund's overnight cash with Scotiabank with interest paid by Scotiabank to the Fund based on prevailing market rates.
-The interest earned by the Fund is reflected "Interest for distribution purposes" in the Statements of Comprehensive Income. - d) Units held by the Manager or other Funds managed by the Manager in the Fund as at June 30, 2015, June 30, 2014 and July 1, 2013 are disclosed below:
+- (c) Certain registered dealers, through which units of the Fund are distributed, are related parties to the Fund and the Manager.
+The Manager pays to these affiliates, out of its fees, distribution and servicing fees based on the amount of assets held in the investor's account.
+These fees are paid on the basis and at the same rates that the Manager pays to non-affiliated dealers. - (d) The Manager received approval from the Independent Review Committee to invest the Fund's overnight cash with Scotiabank with interest paid by Scotiabank to the Fund based on prevailing market rates.
+The interest earned by the Fund is disclosed in "Interest for distribution purposes" in the Statements of Comprehensive Income. - (e) Units held by the Manager in the Fund as at June 30, 2016 and 2015, are disclosed below: